 7. Business Consortium Fund, Inc.

-The non-profit business program certified by the US Department of the Treasury is dedicated exclusively to minority businesses.
+The non-profit business program certified by the US Department of the Treasury is dedicated exclusively to offer business loans for minorities.
 Once you’re approved, you can qualify for $75,000-$500,000.

 Pros: Business loans are mainly term loans or lines of credit.
 Loan amounts above $500,000 are considered on a case-by-case basis.
 Uses for BCF loans include contract financing, working capital, and equipment financing.